 In the context of the development of Man, the Logos entered the stream of evolution of this solar system at the Old Sun stage, before that the Logos was in descent upto that stage.
-See also Christ Module 9 on the Logoi and Creation by the three Logoi.
+See also Christ Module 9: Trinity and Logoi and Creation by the three Logoi.

 References and further reading